Archive for the ‘BitTorrent’ Category

 Unworkable 0.4 released

 I have just tagged, packaged and announced version 0.4 of my BitTorrent implementation, Unworkable.
+Here are the release notes:

 • Implemented sending peer keep-alives.